wilyyy/CompassPlus/README.md

 		yarn install

-When installing new dependencies, remember that we are using yarn as a package manager so don't use npm install. it's usually not a good idea to mix the two. look up the yarn way of installing that package in google then copy that code into terminal
+When installing new dependencies, remember that we are using yarn as a package manager so don't use npm install.
+It's usually not a good idea to mix the two.
+Look up the yarn way of installing that package in google then copy that install command into terminal.
+It usually looks like yarn add thingy instead of npm install thingy

 -------------------- MAKING CHANGES --------------------